prataprc/prataprc.github.io.v1/_contents/parser-combinator-maybe.rst

-:title: Using Maybe combinator in goparsec tool
+:title: Parser combinator and maybe rule
 :author: prataprc

 Parser combinator is a technique to build top down parsing logic in any